 Abstract

-Background/ Purpose: All risk factors for early onset AF needs to be actively managed, considering the disease’s poor prognosis.
-However, not much is known about the effect of cumulative alcohol intake on the risk of atrial fibrillation (AF) in young adults aged 20 to 39 years, who drink the most.
+Background/ Purpose: Guidelines recommend that all risk factors for early onset atrial fibrillation (AF) (including lifestyle factors) needs to be proactively managed, considering the disease’s poor prognosis.
+Not much is known about the effect of cumulative alcohol intake on the risk of AF in young adults aged 20 to 39 years, especially amongst heavy drinkers.
 We examined how cumulative alcohol consumption burden across 4 years affects the risk of incident AF in young adults.

-Methods: Using the National Health Insurance Service database, 1,537,836 adults aged 20-39 years without prevalent AF who underwent 4 serial annual health examinations between 2009 and 2012 were identified.
+Methods: Using the National Health Insurance Service database, 1,537,836 adults aged 20-39 years without prior prevalent AF who underwent 4 serial annual health examinations between 2009 and 2012 were identified.
 A cumulative alcohol consumption burden for 4 years was calculated by assigning 1 point to more than moderate drinking (≥105g of alcohol/week) each year.
 Additionally, a semi-quantitative cumulative burden was calculated by assigning 0, 1, 2, and 3 points to non, mild (<105g/week), moderate (105-210g/week), and heavy (≥210g/week) drinking, respectively.
 The primary outcome was incident AF during follow-up.

 Results: During a median follow-up of 5.6±1.2 years, AF was newly diagnosed in 3,066 participants (0.36 per 1000 person-years).
 Subjects with cumulative burden of 4 points who continued more than moderate drinking for 4 years showed a 25% higher risk of AF compared to 0-point-subjects who kept non to mild drinking across 4 years.
 Subjects with 1 point and 3 points also showed increased risks of AF by 14% and 16%.
 In a semi-quantitative analysis, subjects who sustained heavy drinking for consecutive 4 years were associated with a 47% higher risk of AF compared to those who remained non-drinkers across 4 years.

 Conclusions: Persistent moderate to heavy drinking and higher cumulative alcohol consumption burden might increase the risk of AF even in young adults aged 20-39.
-Meticulous screening of AF should be considered in young adults with a heavy drinking habit.
+Meticulous screening for AF should be considered in young adults with a heavy alcohol drinking habit.

 Keywords: alcohol consumption, atrial fibrillation, cumulative burden, nationwide population-based cohort